Twas the night before Christmas, and out on the ramp,

 The fuel trucks were nestled, all snug in their spots,

-I slumped at the fuel desk, now finally caught up,
+I sank behind the fuel desk, now finally caught up,

 I turned up the scanner to see what was the matter.